Ancient Egyptian technology: Obelisks and pillars

 Ramps have been reported as being widely used in Ancient Egypt.
 A ramp is an inclined plane, or a plane surface set at an angle (other than a right angle) against a horizontal surface.
 The inclined plane permits one to overcome a large resistance by applying a relatively small force through a longer distance than the load is to be raised.
 In civil engineering the slope (ratio of rise/run) is often referred to as a grade or gradient.
 An inclined plane is one of the commonly-recognized simple machines.
-Maureen Clemmons subsequently led a team of researchers demonstrating a kite made of natural material and reinforced with shellac (which according to their research pulled with 97% the efficiency of nylon), in a 9 mph wind, would easily pull an average 2-ton pyramid stone up the 1st two courses of a pyramid (in collaboration with Cal Poly, Pomona, on a 53-stone pyramid built in Rosamond, CA).

-Navigation and ship building
+Ship building

+The ancient Egyptians had experience with building a variety of ships.
+The first Egyptian watercrafts were rafts and boats of papyrus.
+But already from the predynastic Gerzeh culture there are depictions on pottery that rather suggest reed boats as well as clay models that suggest hulls made of planks.
+Papyrus boats were used from the very beginning until about 1000 CE, when papyrus began to run short.
+That means there was a co-existence of reed-made and of wooden watercrafts lasting more than 4000 years.
+Papyrus boats were mainly small and were most used in calm shallow waters.
+The first import of cedar wood from the Lebanon for shipbuilding was reported in the Dynasty IV (2600 BC).
+Egyptians were the first to build proper ship Hulls by assembling wooden planks. as well as the first Harbor built in Wadi al-Jarf along the red sea coast.

 The ancient Egyptians had knowledge to some extent of sail construction.
 This is governed by the science of aerodynamics.
 The earliest Egyptian sails were simply placed to catch the wind and push a vessel.
 Later Egyptian sails dating to 2400 BC were built with the recognition that ships could sail against the wind using the lift of the sails.
 Queen Hatshepsut oversaw the preparations and funding of an expedition of five ships, each measuring seventy feet long, and with several sails.Various others exist, also.

-The ancient Egyptians had experience with building a variety of ships.
-Some of them survive to this day as Khufu ship.
-The ships were found in many areas of Egypt as the Abydos boats and remnants of other ships were found near the pyramids.
+A few pharaonic ships have survived to this day, such as Khufu ship.
+Relics of some ships from the First Dynasty were found nearAbydos, and remnants of other ships were found near the pyramids.

-Sneferu's ancient cedar wood ship Praise of the Two Lands is the first reference recorded to a ship being referred to by name.

 Although quarter rudders were the norm in Nile navigation, the Egyptians were the first to use also stern-mounted rudders (not of the modern type but center mounted steering oars).

-The first warships of Ancient Egypt were constructed during the early Middle Kingdom and perhaps at the end of the Old Kingdom, but the first mention and a detailed description of a large enough and heavily armed ship dates from 16th century BC.
+The first warships of ancient Egypt were constructed during the early Middle Kingdom and perhaps at the end of the Old Kingdom, but the first mention and a detailed description of a large enough and heavily armed ship dates from 16th century BC.

 When Thutmose III achieved warships displacement up to 360 tons and carried up to ten new heavy and light to seventeen catapults based bronze springs, called "siege crossbow" – more precisely, siege bows.
-Still appeared giant catamarans that are heavy warships and times of Ramesses III used even when the Ptolemaic dynasty.
+There also appeared giant catamarans, heavy warships, by the time of Ramesses III used until the Ptolemaic dynasty.